codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 The second set of parameters for build termination are useful for pipelines where you commit too fast (i.e. faster then the actual runtime of the pipeline).

-Some commong scenarios here are
+Some commong scenarios here are:

-* you are interested only on the latest commit of a branch.
-If pipelines from earlier commits are still running you want to terminate them
+* You are interested only on the latest commit of a branch.
+If pipelines from earlier commits are still running you want to terminate them.
-* you don't want for children pipeline to finish (i.e. when a pipeline calls another pipeline), when a new build starts for a parent pipeline.
+* You don't want for children pipeline to finish (i.e. when a pipeline calls another pipeline), when a new build starts for a parent pipeline.

 These settings are:

-* terminate all other builds from the **same** branch when a new commit happens
+* Terminate all other builds from the **same** branch when a new commit happens
-* terminate all other builds from a **specific** branch (name matches a regular expression)
+* Terminate all other builds from a **specific** branch (name matches a regular expression)
-* terminate all other pipeline from a pipeline regardless of branches when a new build starts
+* Terminate all other pipeline from a pipeline regardless of branches when a new build starts
-* terminate all children pipelines if the parent is also terminated
+* Terminate all children pipelines if the parent is also terminated

 All these settings allow you to lesser the build instance for pipelines when too many triggers are launched at the same time.
 You will find them very useful in cases where too many developers are performing small commits and builds take a long time to finish (i.e. build takes 10 minutes to finish and developers perform multiple pushes every 2 minutes)